bgamari/ghc-wiki-import/commentary/profiling.md

 GHC includes at least two types of profiling: cost-centre profiling and ticky-ticky profiling.
-Ticky-ticky profiling is currently *not working* in the HEAD, but hopefully should be working again soon.